andyduke/easy_form_kit/package/README.md

 # EasyForm

-A set of widgets for processing form field data in one common processor.
+A set of widgets for processing form field data in one common handler.
 Convenient for saving data to a database, sending via API, etc.

 `EasyForm` and `EasyTextFormField` widgets are similar to and closely compatible with Flutter's `Form` and `TextFormField` widgets.